-In simple terms, pulmonary fibrosis (PF) means scarring in the lungs that, over time, can destroy the normal lung and make it hard for oxygen to get into your blood.
+In simple terms, pulmonary fibrosis (PF) means scarring in the lungs and can be seen in many types of interstitial lung disease (ILD).
+Over time, PF can destroy the normal lung and make it hard for oxygen to get into your blood.
 Watch video

 While COVID-19 and PF share symptoms of shortness of breath and cough, patients with COVID-19 who develop shortness of breath usually experience acute onset and progression of this symptom over days and weeks, along with fever.
 PF symptoms are chronic and long-lasting.